azstack/JavaScript-SDK/README.md

 azstack.onChatGroupGetListPublic = function(packet){
 }

+//Triggered when having video/audio call azstack.onInviteVideoCall = function(packet){
+}

+//Triggered when a video/voice call is stopped azstack.onVideoCallStop = function(packet){
+}

+//Triggered when a video/voice call is starting azstack.onVideoCallConnecting = function(packet){
+}

+//Triggered when a video/voice call is ringing azstack.onVideoCallRinging = function(packet){
+}

+//Triggered when a video/voice call is rejected azstack.onVideoCallRejected = function(packet){
+}

+//Triggered when a video/voice call is replied azstack.onVideoCallAnswered = function(packet){
+}

+//Triggered when a video/voice call is busy azstack.onVideoCallBusy = function(packet){
+}

+//Triggered when a video/voice call is timed out without answering azstack.onVideoCallNotAnswered = function(packet){
+}

+//Triggered when error occurs
+azstack.onVideoCallError = function(packet){
+}

+//Triggered when local video stream is loaded azstack.onVideoCallLocalVideoLoaded = function(){
+}

+//Triggered when remote video stream is loaded azstack.onVideoCallRemoteVideoLoaded = function(){
+}

+//Triggered when your account on another device is busy azstack.onVideoCallBusyByMe = function(packet) {
+}

+//Triggered when your account on another device has replied a call azstack.onVideoCallAnsweredByMe = function(packet) {
+}

+//Triggered when your account on another device has rejected a call azstack.onVideoCallRejectedByMe = function(packet) {
+}

+//Triggered when your account on another device has stopped a call azstack.onVideoCallStopByMe = function(packet) {
+}

+//Triggered when your account on another device has timed out without answering azstack.onVideoCallNotAnsweredByMe = function(packet) {
+}

+//Triggered when your account on another device has error in a call azstack.onVideoCallErrorByMe = function(packet) {
+}

 ```
 # 5. connect:
 Call this function to connect to AZStack server and implement authentication process: